nikouu/mGBA-http/docs/FullGuide.md

 However, if you need to configure ports or logging, download this file from the releases page and put it in the same directory as mGBA-http. mGBA-http will pick up on these settings when run.
 See the [ASP.NET Core logging documentation](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-8.0#configure-logging) for more.

 See below how the HTTP port has changed from the `5000` to `6969` and there is now an HTTPS endpoint as well at `6970`.
-Harder to picture is the log levels are now mostly set to warning, from the in-build defaults of error.
+Harder to picture is the log levels are now mostly set to warning, from the in-built defaults of error.

 ![](Images/PortChange.jpg)